runthings-dev/Secrets-WordPress/readme.md

 https://github.com/rtpHarry/Secrets-Wordpress

 # Encryption

-An encryption key is automatically generated and used to secure your secrets.
+As long as your server supports the PHP encryption library, Sodium, an encryption key is automatically generated and used to secure your secrets.

 However, you can set a custom encryption key in your `wp-config.php` file by adding a `define` statement.